LaudRam/Python_Final_Project_ExploreAI/README.md

 ## 4.Enivironment <a class="anchor" id="environment"></a>

-The project made use of a virtual environment.
-This can be set up in Anaconda, which is a open source software comprising of Jupyter and supports Python language amongst other things.
+The project made use of a virtual environment to ensure all dependencies are isolated.
+This can be set up in Anaconda, which is a open source software comprising of Jupyter Notebooks and supports Python language amongst other tools.
 The steps to achieve this using conda interface are detailed below.

 ###  Setting up environment

-Firstly ensure that conda is installed in your path on your command prompt/terminal.
-If it is installed, a version numeber will be retrieved.
+Firstly ensure that conda is installed and this can be done by running the command below on your command prompt or terminal.
+If it is installed correctly, a version numeber will be retrieved.
 ```bash
 conda -V
 ```
 The next step is to create a named environment.
+Replace <environment_name> with your desired name for the enivironment.
 ```bash
 conda create --name <environment_name>
 ```